 (b) Appreciation pennants or gifts may be awarded at each activity.
-The award of these items shall be arranged by the convener of the sport concerned, in consultation with officials from the host region.
+The award of these items shall be arranged by the convener of the sport concerned in consultation with officials from the host regional association.

 5.1.5 State grants/sponsorships

-All requests for assistance from sporting bodies or sponsors must be sent through the CHS Executive Officer and all grants should be received through the association.
+All requests for assistance from sporting bodies or sponsors must be sent through the NSWCHSSA Executive Officer and all grants should be received through the association.

-(a) No advertising is to be shown on Combined High Schools official playing uniform.
+(a) No advertising is to be shown on NEW South Wales Combined High Schools Sports Association official playing uniform.

-(b) Advertising may appear at a Combined High Schools fixture venue with permission of the ground authority.
+(b) Advertising may appear at a New South Wales Combined High Schools Sports Association fixture venue with permission of the ground authority.